ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 The next biggest differences among open-source licenses are in what default requirements they impose for using/sharing/etc. the licensed work.

-Some licenses have more requirements, typically ones known as "reciprocal" or "copyleft" terms (e.g. "you also must share your adaptations of our work under the same or a similar license).
-They have some differences about what situations trigger that condition for sharing, and this is where things get nuanced and complicated very quickly.
-Examples of licenses:
+Some licenses require that work derived from the licensed work must be shared under the same license or a similar license.
+These are typically known as "reciprocal" or "copyleft" terms.
+Reciprocal licenses have some differences about what situations trigger that condition for sharing, and this is where things get nuanced and complicated very quickly.
+Examples of well-established standard licenses in this category:

 * For software: [GPL](https://spdx.org/licenses/GPL-3.0-or-later.html), [LGPL](https://spdx.org/licenses/LGPL-3.0-or-later.html), and [MPL](https://spdx.org/licenses/MPL-2.0.html) are common licenses.
 * For hardware: [CERN-OHL-S](https://spdx.org/licenses/CERN-OHL-S-2.0.html), [CERN-OHL-W](https://spdx.org/licenses/CERN-OHL-W-2.0.html)